carlo-monti/Sx4/readme.md

 * **Save it**.
   * Click on the `save` button on the preset module.
 This will save this song as 1.
 You can later recall it by clicking on the load button.

 You can create as many sets as you want by simply repeating all of the above in a new folder.
+To control your patch via OSC you can assign the OSC name to a module using the connection object: **[main_connection 1 brds1]** will make the `brds_synth` responding on the `brds1` name.
+It means that you can control the parameter number 21 by sending a value to `brds1/21`.
+You can find a parameter list with the corresponding number on the `OSC_implementation.txt` file in the `modules/info` folder.

 ## Structure